The Chief Operating Officer Job Description for Scaling Fintech Firms

 Preferred background for a fintech COO

-Our research shows that 55% of successful fintech COOs come from a strong financial services background where they managed budgets exceeding £50 million.
+Our research shows that 55% of successful fintech COOs have a strong financial services background, having managed budgets exceeding £50 million.
 However, a working knowledge of cloud infrastructure is required to manage teams effectively in a digital banking environment that processes 10,000 transactions per second.

 Crucially, the most effective leaders can translate complex technical challenges into 5 clear business outcomes for the board of directors.